Dallas, TX (Update: March 6, 2019)

-YOUNG PHILANTHROPISTS RAISE $4 MILLION TO TACKLE ALZHEIMER’S DISEASE
+YOUNG PHILANTHROPISTS RAISE $4 MILLION TO TACKLE ALZHEIMER’S DISEASE in 2018

 Dallas, TX (August 3, 2018): Eleven years after setting a goal to raise $20,000, BvB Dallas celebrates raising more than $4 million in the fight against Alzheimer’s disease.
 Each year for the past decade, BvB Dallas has set ambitious goals to grow awareness, funds, and hope for those facing the disease.
 Over 1,000 young women and men have contributed to the success by personally raising $1,300 or more each year.
 Thanks to the passion and dedication of its volunteers, BvB Dallas has experienced unprecedented success.
 Using their voices and connections for good, participants have volunteered, fundraised, and educated friends, family, coworkers and the community about the need for research and scientific advancements in the diagnosis and treatment of Alzheimer’s.